Runs in labelled trees and mappings: Introduction

 \section{Introduction}

-Random $n$-mappings, or simply random functions from the set of integers $[n] \colonequals\left\lbrace 1, 2, \ldots, n \right\rbrace$ into itself, appear in various applications: for example in the birthday paradox, the coupon collector problem and occupancy problems, just to name a few.
-Structural properties of the functional digraphs of random mappings have widely been studied, see e.g.\ the work of Arney and Bender~\cite{arney1982random}, Kolchin~\cite{kolchin1986random}, Flajolet and Odlyzko~\cite{FlaOdl1989}.
-For instance, it is well known that the expected number of connected components in a random $n$-mapping is asymptotically $1/2 \cdot \log(n)$, the expected number of cyclic nodes is $\sqrt{\pi n/2}$ and the expected number of terminal nodes, i.e., nodes with no preimages, is $e^{-1}n$.
+An $n$-mapping is a function $f : [n] \to [n]$ from the set of integers $[n] \colonequals\left\lbrace 1, 2, \ldots, n\right\rbrace$ into itself.
+Random $n$-mappings, i.e., where one of these $n^{n}$ functions is chosen with equal probability, appear in various applications, e.g., in cryptography and for occupancy problems.
+For an $n$-mapping $f$ the functional digraph (also called mapping graph) $G_{f} = (V,E)$ is the directed graph with vertex-set $V=[n]$ and edge-set $E=\{(i,f(i)) : i \in [n]\}$.
+Structural properties of the functional digraphs of random mappings have widely been studied, see, e.g., the work of Arney and Bender~\cite{ArnBen1982}, Kolchin~\cite{Kol1986}, Flajolet and Odlyzko~\cite{FlaOdl1990}.
+For instance, it is well known that the expected number of connected components in a random $n$-mapping is asymptotically $1/2 \cdot \log(n)$, the expected number of cyclic nodes is $\sqrt{\pi n/2}$, and the expected number of terminal nodes, i.e., nodes with no preimages, is $e^{-1}n$.